orcasgit/django-fitbit/intraday-support-docs.md

+Summary for 7/12/18
+I'm still trying to get a handle on what changed between the original django-fitbit and our fork.
+Particularly the FITAPP_SUBSCRIPTIONS setting in the original django-fitbit - there are no usages of this in the old MapTrek, and it defaults to None, which would seem to make some of the code not work, but it does.
+The old MapTrek uses a setting called FITAPP_SUBSCRIPTION_COLLECTION to enumerate what categories of data to subscribe to, and this is used when subscriptions are created but i can't exactly figure out what its role is in actually getting data.

+Investigating further I found that FITAPP_SUBSCRIPTIONS is not set in the old Maptrek. (set to None)

+When we get a subscription notification, it looks like this:
+{
+        "collectionType": "activities",
+        "date": "2010-03-01",
+        "ownerId": "184X36",
+        "ownerType": "user",
+        "subscriptionId": "2345"
+    }
+Note that it doesn't specify what kind of activity data is available.
+Since we only care about steps, we may get activity notifications that end up being useless because they're not for step data.
+I'm not sure but this may be a reason behind the dropped data issue.

 How to get intraday support to work

 - There must be a FITAPP_GET_INTRADAY boolean setting somewhere in the Django project's settings files.
 If True, django-fitbit will retrieve and create records for intraday data for any TimeSeriesDataType marked as intraday-compatible.
+- FITAPP_GET_INTRADAY defaults to False.
 - When TimeSeriesDataTypes are created, they must be given intraday_support = True
     - VERY IMPORTANT: There are not currently checks to see if the given Fitbit app has authorization for a certain category of intraday data.
 Be sure your app has authorization before attempting to retrieve it.
 - Intraday TimeSeriesData instances will be marked with intraday = True.